kishorekumarrasalay-02/QA_Automation_Resume/README.md

 ---

 Thank you for visiting my repository.
-I am open to fresher QA opportunities.
+I am open to fresher QA Automation opportunities.